Rectangular diagrams of surfaces: distinguishing Legendrian knots: Spatial ribbon graphs

 By \emph{a patching} of an enhanced spatial ribbon graph~$\rho$ we mean an isotopy class of pairs of compact surfaces~$(F_0,F)$ such that~$F_0\in S_\rho$ and~$F$ is obtained by patching all the holes of~$F_0$.
 An enhanced spatial ribbon graph endowed with a patching is called \emph{a patched spatial ribbon graph}. \end{defi}

 In other words, an enhanced spatial ribbon graph is a spatial ribbon graph with a declaration which of the patchable boundary circuits are subject to patching, but without specifying a concrete way of patching.
-If the underlying graph~$\Gamma_\rho$ is connected then the complement~$\mathbb S^3\setminus\Gamma_\rho$ is an irreducible manifold, which implies that up to isotopy there is only one way to patch each patchable boundary circuit.
+If the underlying graph~$\Gamma_\rho$ is connected then the complement to a regular neighborhood of~$\Gamma_\rho$ is an irreducible manifold, which implies that up to isotopy there is only one way to patch each patchable boundary circuit.
 So, in this case, enhancement is just equivalent to patching.

 \begin{defi} The set of all essential boundary circuits of an enhanced ribbon graph~$\rho$ is called \emph{the essential boundary of~$\rho$} and denoted by~$\partial_{\mathrm e}\rho$.
 For any~$F\in S_\rho$ the union of essential connected components of~$\partial F$ is denoted by~$\partial_{\mathrm e}F$. \end{defi}